Keeping possessions safe and restoring dignity

 Off the back of free storage and other support, I’ve been able to get back into full time work, got a room in South London and got my life back on track.”

-Service users are extremely varied.
-Some store clothes for job interviews, such as a chef who stored their whites safe for shift work.
-One student stored their bags, meaning they could attend lectures without carrying all their property with them, allowing them to make friends.
+One homeless student stored their bags, meaning they could attend lectures without carrying all their property with them, allowing them to make friends.
 Another stored an urn containing a family member’s ashes – something priceless they feared losing.

-Street Storage offers one-to-one advocacy, and signposting to specialist services.
-Their impact also involves small, everyday moments of human connection.
+Street Storage also offers one-to-one advocacy, and signposting to specialist services.
+More so than all the above, their service fosters extremely important, everyday moments of human connection.

-“I love being able to directly speak to people and see the impact it’s having,” Lil says.
+“I love being able to directly speak to people and see the impact it’s having,” Lillian says.
 “Just having a laugh with someone.
 This openness – it’s phenomenal.”

 How residents can support Street Storage